Rchristiani/es6-easy-wins/talk.md

 ##Classes
 In most programming languages there is this idea of a Class.
 A class is some structure that is used as a blue print for creating an object oriented structure.

 Before classes in ES6 there were a couple ways to create this structure.
-One was would be using a function as a constructor.
+One way would be using a function as a constructor.

 ```
 var Warrior = function() {